-In announcing the Perpetual Education Fund and new Church department, President Hinckley addressed the major concern headon.
-After describing and raising the concern, as outlined above, he announced a bold new program, international in scope, to meet the challenge, at least for our younger returned missionaries and other young adults.
-We will talk more about that later, but let us see what we can learn from some other initiatives, in and out of the Church.
+In announcing the Perpetual Education Fund and new Church department, President Hinckley addressed the major concern head-on.
+After describing and raising the concern, as outlined above, he announced a bold, new program, international in scope, to meet the challenge, at least for our young returned missionaries and other young adults.
+I will discuss more about that later, but let us see what we can learn from some other initiatives, in and out of the Church.